tag

 But why not just give your dog larger amounts of coconut oil to get the healthy pluses from MCTs?

-There’s one very compelling reason …
+There’s one very compelling reason to stay away from feeding too much coconut oil …

 Coconut Oil Contains Saturated Fats